i-m-iron-man/Foragax/README.md

 # Forajax
-A multi-Agent RL framework for foraging based on Jax
+An Agent Based Modelling framework for foraging and other tasks based on Jax